michael-sumner/go-make-things/content/notes/ditching-cable.md

 Every time I looked at their catalog, it was mostly documentaries and older runs of shows and movies.
 But a lot has changed in the last few years.

 Netflix now has a deep catalog of original programming, and it's some of the best on TV.
-I find myself going to Netflix before Hulu these days.
+Netflix is my first stop when I want to watch something.

 HD plans start at $13 a month.

+### Hulu

+[Hulu](http://www.hulu.com) is where I watch most of my current-run TV shows from the major networks.
+They also have some newer movies and great original programming.

+They don't have everything---notably missing is CBS---as negotiating with networks is tricky, but Hulu is a regular part of my weekly TV rotation.

+They start at $7 a month ad supported, but the ad-free plan at $12 a month is *so* worth it.

+### Disney Plus

+[Disney+](https://www.disneyplus.com/) is Disney's streaming service.

+It features tons of your favorite classics, as well as new favorites.
+It includes content from Disney proper, as well as from brand extensions like Pixar, Marvel, and Star Wars.
+It's also going to be the exclusive home of new movies for streaming going forward.

+Disney+ is currently $7 a month, or $70 if pay for a full year.

+They also off a $12 a month bundle that includes ESPN and Hulu, but Hulu is the "with ad" version, which is worse than live TV.
+I'd recommend just subscribing to that separately.

 ### HBO Now